BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 **Status**: Proposed

 **Context**:
 We need to orchestrate our music data pipeline with scheduling, monitoring, and error handling across multiple systems (APIs, PostgreSQL, Snowflake, dbt).
+This addresses the "How does it move?" question for pipeline coordination.

 **Decision**:
 Use Apache Airflow for pipeline orchestration and scheduling.

-**Rationale**:
+**Rationale** (Pipeline Orchestration):
 - **Python Native**: Fits with our Python-first approach
-- **Rich Operators**: Built-in support for our tech stack
+- **Rich Operators**: Built-in support for our tech stack (Snowflake, dbt, PostgreSQL)
 - **Monitoring**: Web UI for pipeline visibility
 - **Error Handling**: Retry logic and alerting
 - **Industry Standard**: Widely adopted in data engineering
+- **Workflow Management**: Perfect for complex ELT pipeline coordination

 **Alternatives Considered**:
 - **Prefect**: Newer but less mature ecosystem